KDE/xbuilder/README.md

 If you want to import local source code, use --volume:
 `docker run -ti -v /home/kde-devel/frameworks:/src pms bash` where `/home/kde-devel/frameworks` is the sources directory.

+## Docker things
+Take into account that the files created within the image will be destroyed.

 # Tips
 While configuring a project with cmake, is important to add